 Sponsored by: Private donations

 Many young people in Tanzania want to be actively engaged, educate themselves and take their lives into their own hands.
 This is not always possible.
 Early unintended pregnancies, inadequate information about sexually transmitted infections (STIs) and insufficient knowledge about their economic possibilities often hinder them.
+Furthermore, the voices of young people are often not heard in local and national politics.
 In local youth clubs, we empower, educate, train and connect young people with each other.

-- Knowledge transfer of information on sexual and reproductive health (SRH) to young people by trained youth counsellors
+- Knowledge transfer of information on sexual and reproductive health (SRH) to over 4,200 young people by trained youth counsellors

 - Supporting health centres in establishing youth-friendly health services